ChristophSchauer/RPG-Ratten/README.md

 ## Help

-If you experience any problems using stackedBarGraph, open an [issue](https://github.com/ChristophSchauer/RPG-Ratten/issues) on GitHub and tell us about it.
+If you experience any problems using it, open an [issue](https://github.com/ChristophSchauer/RPG-Ratten/issues) on GitHub and tell us about it.

 ## Copyright